MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 #.
 Creating the grillage model instance (the nodes and mesh).
 #.
 Assigning the defined grillage members to the elements of grillage model instance.

+Figure 1 outlines the process of creating a grillage model.

+.. _Figure 1:

+..  figure:: ../../_images/create_grillage.png
+    :align: center
+    :scale: 25 %

+    Figure 1: Structure of creating a grillage model.

 We will detail these main steps by creating a grillage model of a bridge deck as shown in Figure 1.

-.. _Figure 1:
+.. _Figure 2:

 ..  figure:: ../../_images/42degnegative10m.png
     :align: center
     :scale: 25 %

-    Figure 1: Grillage model created using OpenSeesPy
+    Figure 2: Grillage model created using OpenSeesPy

 To begin, do import ``ospgrillage`` as either ``ospg`` or ``og``.